1337joe/du-bundler/README.md

 Format: `${key}`

 There is no argument necessary for this tag, it simply picks the next sequential (and unused) handler key value.
 It goes in the `"key":"${key}"` section of the json for handler references.

+#### CODE

+Format: `${code: <lua goes here>}`

+Code can be embedded directly in the template file using the code tag, for the cases where the code for a handler is simple and/or specific to the specific template where it's being used.
+Closing braces currently cannot be embedded in code blocks because it interferes with the regex matching for the tag itself.